 Primary output

-Recurring autonomous execution plus escalation
+Recurring execution plus escalation

 Time to value